10 Cloverfield Lane (2016)

 I did not like Cloverfield, the 2008 monster movie where a giant Godzilla-like kaiju destroys New York.
 And the main reason I didn’t like it has to do with the obnoxious found footage style in which it was filmed, a device very few people have figured out how to use believably.
 This quasi-sequel thankfully drops that gimmick and centers on a fiction narrative: Michelle, a young woman in Louisiana (Mary Elizabeth Winstead), gets in a car crash and wakes up in an underground bunker built by Howard (John Goodman), a man who claims there’s been a massive attack on the United States and that there’s some sort of nuclear or chemical fallout on the surface.
 Has she been rescued… or is she just the prisoner of an unstable maniac?

 Alas, it doesn’t end there.
 Michelle proceeds to fight an alien creature, destroys a tentacled space craft, and in the film’s final moments finds out from a radio broadcast that the humans are mounting an offensive in Houston.
-So she naturally heads there.
+So she naturally heads in that direction.
 Um, didn’t she just spend months in an underground shelter?
 Guess she’s one badass chick after all.

-I don’t know, I wish 10 Cloverfield Lane would’ve done away with the E.T.’s and kept closer to the ground.
+10 Cloverfield Lane is fun, but I wish it would’ve kept closer to the ground.
 Sometimes less is more.
 But whatever, at least it’s better than the first Cloverfield.

 Carlos I. Cuevas